codemagic-ci-cd/codemagic-docs/content/rest-api/codemagic-rest-api.md

 When making calls to REST API methods, an access token must be included as an HTTP header in every call for the call to be successful.

+## Rate Limiting

+Authenticated user will be able to make a max in total of 5000 requests in total per hour.
+After the quota exceeded the users will see 429 errors and "Unathorized" message if the page refresh.

 ```
 x-auth-token: <API Token>
 ```